 Nearly one in five homeless youth have been a victim of human trafficking, according to a report from an international network of homeless youth service providers.2 As Marnie says, these children are in hiding and “invisible,” so this exploitation goes unnoticed.

 Traffickers target homeless youth, because they are low risk and easy to control.
 But we can help end this by improving prevention efforts, raising visibility, and ensuring life-saving services for some of the most vulnerable, at-risk children in America.

 But you can help protect them.
 Congress has the power to help prevent child labor and sex trafficking by passing a law like the Runaway and Homeless Youth and Trafficking Prevention Act to provide services and support at that crucial moment to intervene before a child is trafficked and to help them escape exploitative situations.

 We need your help.
 Call on Congress to protect children from human trafficking.

 “We ended up working seven days a week, twelve to fourteen hours a day.
 And we never got paid.
 As a result, we had no money, no place to go, and we were completely dependent on the people that hired us,” Marnie Grundman.

 Join us in asking Congress to pass a law to guarantee anti-trafficking services.

-This Act would provide important updates to current Runaway and Homeless Youth Act programs, which expired in 2013.
-RHYTPA was introduced in the 114th Congress and the Senate in 2015 but the session concluded before it was considered despite our campaigning efforts.
+The Runaway and Homeless Youth Trafficking Prevention Act (RHYTPA) (H.R.
+5191/S. 2916) would update and reauthorize current programs, guaranteeing funding.
+RHYTPA was originally introduced in the 114th Congress and the Senate in 2015 but the session concluded before it was considered despite our campaigning efforts.
 That year it was also proposed as an amendment to the Justice for Victims of Trafficking Act but failed to secure enough votes to proceed.